OWAINEDWARDS/Turn-Based-RPG-Discord-Bot/README.md

 ## Planned Features

-- [ ] turn based battle using dice.
+- [ ] Turn based battle using dice.
 Each number on the dice corresponds to the damage.
 (Rolling a 2 is 2 damange).
-- [ ] several dice abilites.
+- [ ] Several dice abilites.
-- [ ] small variety Of monsters with turn based "dice battles."
+- [ ] Small variety Of monsters with turn based "dice battles."
 Each monster having different "dice abilities."
-- [ ] several dice types.
+- [ ] Several dice types.
-- [ ] inventory to collect items. such as food and artificats. - no weapons your dice is the weapon. thus:
+- [ ] Inventory to collect items. such as food and artificats. - no weapons your dice is the weapon. thus:
-- [ ] can get better dice. start from a dice which has faces 1,1,1,1,1,2 to dices that have faces 1,6,6,6,6,6. with multiple dice slots.
+- [ ] Can get better dice. start from a dice which has faces 1,1,1,1,1,2 to dices that have faces 1,6,6,6,6,6. with multiple dice slots.
-- [ ] rolling a 1 is a fail and will result in your turn being forfeited.
+- [ ] Rolling a 1 is a fail and will result in your turn being forfeited.
-- [ ] you can roll your dice as many times as you like but you risk rolling a 1 and giving up any damage you have stacked by rolling each dice you have.
+- [ ] You can roll your dice as many times as you like but you risk rolling a 1 and giving up any damage you have stacked by rolling each dice you have.
-- [ ] food can be eaten during combat to restore health.
+- [ ] Food can be eaten during combat to restore health.
-- [ ] progress through a pseudo-ranomly generated "dungeon" with "/walk" or "/continue story" slash command.
+- [ ] Progress through a pseudo-ranomly generated "dungeon" with "/walk" or "/continue story" slash command.
-- [ ] can rummage for new items in a current location arrived at by using the previous command by using "/rummage".
+- [ ] Can rummage for new items in a current location arrived at by using the previous command by using "/rummage".

--
+- [ ] Can begin a run. which gets harder, can end a run.
+- [ ] Lose rewardsif die before you choose to end a run.
+By continuing by using "/forward" you risk losing all loot gained so far.

 ## Ambitious Features

 - [ ] Boss battles
-- [ ] monster capture as pets.
+- [ ] Monster capture as pets.
 (Multi Party battle)
-- [ ] artifacts
+- [ ] Artifacts
-- [ ] monsters drop gold / items - add to inventory
+- [ ] Monsters drop gold / items - add to inventory
-- [ ] shop for coins.
+- [ ] Shop for coins.